armory/docs/content/en/docs/feature-status/armory-enterprise-matrix/armory-enterprise-matrix-2-26.md

 This page describes the features and capabilities that Armory supports.
 Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

-For information about the system requirements to install Armory Enterprise, see {{< linkWithTitle "system-requirements" >}}.
+> For information about the system requirements to install Armory Enterprise, see {{< linkWithTitle "system-requirements" >}}.
+Previously, some of that information, such as storage requirements, was listed on this page.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->